brokenscripts/authentik_traefik/README.md

 Additionally, I am NOT allowing Authentik to view the Docker socket and auto create providers.

+Lastly, @deathnmind (https://github.com/deathnmind) and I wrote this for `mkdocs`.
+That means the `???+` you see thorughout this document are meant to be collapsible admonitions (https://squidfunk.github.io/mkdocs-material/reference/admonitions/#collapsible-blocks).
+I'll look at making this something nicer for GitHub soon.

 ## DNS Record
 Ensure that a DNS record exists for `authentik.domain.tld` as the compose and all material here assumes that will be the record name.